Sigmapitech/area-techno-tester/considerations/front-angular/README.md

 ## What is the general feeling?

 The general feeling is mixed.
 While Angular is powerful, it also feels heavy and complex compared to the flexibility of React.
-Since only Yohann is comfortable with it, adoption would slow down the rest of the group.
 The framework can feel strict and verbose, which may not align well with our preferred development style.

 ## Advantages